knice/inquiry.ucsc.edu/source/_articles/2017-18/books.md

 ### Payment in Kind

 <figure>
-{% img 2017/p38-living-faithfully.jpg alt:"Living Faithfully" %}
+{% asset 2017/p38-living-faithfully.jpg alt:"Living Faithfully" %}
 </figure>

 After the collapse of the Soviet Union, many low-income Russians turned to church-run food banks and soup kitchens because the &quot;new&quot; capitalism eliminated most assistance programs.
 This survival network grew to include NGOs and government agencies, creating a powerful alternative welfare system of people who believed that doing good creates more good.